|

 modes will appear in its place.
 From here you can select the

-mode and number of channels you want, or choose a pre-recorded setup file.
+mode and number of channels, or choose a pre-recorded setup file.

 If you click the setup file button, a standard file selection dialog appears,

 showing available setup files.
-After selecting one of these, you are
+After selecting one, you are

 routed directly to the Display Setup